Matriks404/dotfiles/README.md

 # Essential software

-For getting full potential of these dotfiles you need to install following packages (using your favourite package manaager such as `apt`, `zypper`, `pkg_add` etc.):
+For getting full potential of these dotfiles you need to install following packages (using your favourite package manager such as `apt`, `zypper`, `pkg_add` etc.):

 * `aptitude` (**Debian GNU/Linux** only, for `a` Bash alias);
 * `flatpak` (**Linux** only, for `upgrade-all` Bash function);